i3thuan5/multiple-databases-backup/README.md

 ### Retention Strategy to Remove Old Backup Files

 Retention strategy can be established to remove backups older than a designated time period and retain the earliest backup of every day or month for a set duration.
-See: [Retention Policy](#Retention_Policy) for details.
+See [Retention Policy](#Retention_Policy) for details.

 ### Confidentiality and Integrity